The Ultimate In Birding Tours

 Western Mexico (Baja): Day 4 Today we will continue northwards to the city of La Paz, the administrative capital of Baja California Sur.
 Along the rugged and dramatic coastline to the east, more Magnificent Frigatebirds harass Brown Pelicans in an effort to make them disgorge their catches.
 Our main reason for coming to La Paz is to see the localized Yellow-footed Gull (a species endemic to the Sea of Cortez and its vicinity), though other species we may well encounter along the coast in the La Paz area include American White Pelican, Tricoloured Heron, Yellow-crowned Night Heron and dashing Reddish Egrets, White-faced Ibis, Black-bellied Whistling-Duck, Northern Pintail, Black-necked Stilt, Wilson’s, Semipalmated and Grey (or Black-bellied) Plovers, Greater Yellowlegs, Hudsonian Whimbrel, the attractive Marbled Godwit, Willet, Spotted and Western Sandpipers, Laughing, Heermann’s, Ring-billed and, with luck, Glaucous-winged Gulls, Black Phoebe and American Pipits, and we will have more chances to catch up with any of the desert species we have not yet seen.
 Offshore, we may well see both Blue-footed and Brown Boobies.

 This evening we will fly to Mexico City for an overnight stay next to the airport.
-(Or we may travel to Mazatlan by an alternative routing.)
+(Or we may travel to Mazatlan by an alternative route.)

 Western Mexico (Baja): Day 5 This morning we fly to Mazatlan on the east side of the Gulf of California, where we will meet up with those arriving for the main tour.